17 Ways That Long Distance Drivers Can Avoid Back Pain From Driving

-After a stint of driving it's important to get your body moving around and your muscles loosening and working again.
+You also need to get your body moving around and your muscles loosening and working again.

-However be careful not to overstretch yourself at this point as your muscles will have become less flexible and more sensitive after a long drive.
+As your muscles will have become less flexible and more sensitive after a long drive.

-12. Be Careful When Loading/Unloading Your Vehicle
+13. Be Careful When Unloading Your Vehicle

 Also be careful how you get out of your vehicle.

-13. Control Your Stress Levels
+14. Control Your Stress Levels

 I mentioned in the intro how driving can be a stressful experience.

-Because getting stressed, angry or anxious will only make things worse!
+Because getting stressed, angry, or anxious will only make things worse!